Quick facts

 A simple approach:

-A common modern setup is QR tickets (online) and contactless bank card payment on validators — but always double-check current rules close to your travel date.
+A common modern setup is QR tickets (online) and contactless bank card payment on validators — but it’s worth a quick look at current rules close to your travel date.

 More practical context: Getting Around Tallinn.